POLICE RECORDS CHECKS

 An appointment is not required please attend the front desk of the Rama Police Service.

 Two pieces of identification are required, at least one piece of identification should have a photo of the applicant.
-(See list of accepted Identification)
+Acceptable forms of PHOTO IDENTIFICATION:

 Requests must include payment where applicable and a receipt will be provided.